Multiple frontend domains with a common backend

 Use a generic OAuth2 library to handle the login flow

-We recommend using the react-oidc-context library.
-Just follow the instructions from the library's page.
+You can use the react-oidc-context library.
+Follow the instructions from the library's page.

-The configuration parameters can be determined based on the response that we received on step 2, when we created the OAuth2 Client.
+Identify the configuration parameters based on the response received on step 2, when creating the OAuth2 Client.

-• authority corresponds to the endpoint of the Authorization Service <YOUR_API_DOMAIN>/auth
+corresponds to the endpoint of the Authorization Service<YOUR_API_DOMAIN>/auth